2025 Solar Incentives Guide for Southampton, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are meant to encourage people to switch their home over to renewable energy by offering incentives meant to lower the financial burden of solar panel installation and use.
-Incentives could include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are provided by the federal government, while others are provided by the New Jersey government or by your utility company, county or municipality.
+Solar incentives are intended to encourage people to make the switch to renewable energy by offering incentives meant to lower the financial burden of solar panel installation and use.
+Various kinds of incentives, like cash back, discounts or credit towards your monthly utility bill, might be available to you.
+Some incentives may be provided via the state of New Jersey, by your utility company or by county or municipality, while other incentives are federal.
 Some broad categories of solar incentives include:

 • Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that typically becomes part of your taxable income.
 Typically, a certain (small) threshold of energy production must be met before your solar system is eligible for SRECs or similar performance-based incentives.
 SRECs and similar incentives are normally handled by your state government.